 The plants are arranged according to Linnaeus’ sketches.
 The organisation of the garden reflects his Sexual System, the distinction between spring and autumn flowering plants, and different aquatic ecosystems.

 Plants at Linnaeus’ Hammarby

-At Linnaeus’ Hammarby we have attempted to reconstruct Linnaeus’ plantings using his plant lists.
+Outside the manor at Hammarby we have reconstructed Linnaeus’ plantings using his plant lists.
 About 40 species of plants also remain from Linnaeus’ time in the 18th century and constitute a valuable biological heritage.